Halfmoonly/Halfmoonly/README.md

-### My principle 👋
-Occam's Razor, aka Ockham's Razor, it means Entities should not be multiplied unnecessarily
-### Purpose of this account 🔑
-The gitHub warehouse is the perfect place to sync my stuff, it will follow me throughout my career, and I consider them invaluable
+😄 Purpose：The gitHub warehouse is the perfect place to sync my stuff, it will follow me throughout my career, and I consider them invaluable
+⚡ Principle ：Occam's Razor, aka Ockham's Razor, it means Entities should not be multiplied unnecessarily 📫 How to reach me：liuyanoutsee@outlook.com

 <div align="center"> <img src="https://activity-graph.herokuapp.com/graph?username=lyflexi&theme=xcode" /> </div>